 - Credits earned at other accredited educational institutions may be eligible for transfer.
 However, a minimum of nine credits must be earned at the University of Pittsburgh.

-- Althoug courses for the certificate can be taken in any order, we strongly recommend that students consider completing Introduction to Public Service first in order to gain exposure to main theories and practices in the field.
+- Although courses for the certificate can be taken in any order, we strongly recommend that students consider completing PUBSRV 0020 Introduction to Public Service first in order to gain exposure to main theories and practices in the field.
 Normally the internship would be completed last; however, students should start planning their internship early and review their options with a CGS advisor.

 - The internship requires 120 hours at the internship site along with registration for the PUBSRV 1900 course.
 Visit our Internships page for details.